Supported operating systems

 On the other hand Drivers can be loaded, unloaded and configured with GUI tools Like INDIGO Control Panel (available in our downliads section) or throught the built in web based Control Panel.

-CloudMakers MacOS Applications have INDIGO server integrated, so no aditional actions are needed.
-However there is also a free GUI version of the indigo server for Macos here.
+CloudMakers macOS applications have INDIGO server integrated, so no aditional actions are needed.

 User Documents